isabella232/events.eclipse.org/readme.md

 xx can be any of the following:

-* dc - Demo Camp
+* dc - Demo Camp & Stammtisch
-* ht - hackathon
+* wg - Working Group Events
 * ec - EclipseCon
-* ed - Eclipse Day
+* ed - Eclipse Day & Hackathons
 * et - Training Series
 * ee - Other interesting Events